Home / Tax Appeals Commission / Frequently Asked Questions – General

 42. What type of taxes can be appealed to the Tax Appeals Commission?

-The Tax Appeals Commission can only hear appeals regarding Arkansas State taxes that result in an Assessments, Business Closure Orders, Joint Refund Offset, Permit Denials, and Refund Claim Denials issued by the state of Arkansas.
+The Tax Appeals Commission can only hear appeals regarding Arkansas State taxes that result in Assessments, Business Closure Orders, Joint Refund Offset, Permit Denials, and Refund Claim Denials issued by the state of Arkansas.